Posted on

-The last clear chance doctrine is the legal rule that:
+The last clear chance doctrine is the rule that:

-- in personal injury cases, in which both the plaintiff and defendant were responsible for causing an injury/accident,
+- in personal injury cases, in which both you and defendant were responsible for causing an injury/accident,

-- the plaintiff can still recover damages from the defendant, if the defendant had a chance to avoid injuring the plaintiff in the final moments before the accident.
+- you can still recover damages from the defendant, if the defendant had a chance to avoid injuring you in the final moments before the accident.

 The last clear chance doctrine says that: